hubertjanhickinson/OrconWifiController/Readme.md

 A relay controls if the factory PCB controls the fan, or that the Wemos controls the fan.
 The default state of the relay is that the factory remote is in control.
 If you want to control the speed of the fan through Home Assistant/Wemos then the relay must be activated.
 <img src="https://github.com/hubertjanhickinson/OrconWifiController/blob/main/OrconWifiControllerDiagram.png" alt="Diagram"/>

-The rest of the pins are designed for a Wemos D1 Mini (Pro).

 Steps to integrate it into Home Assistant with the default configuration:
 - Do not install it in the MV unit yet.